dvidelabs/flatcc/README.md

 See `test_fixed_array` in [monster_test.c] for an example of how to work with these arrays.

-Flatcc opts to allow arbitrary length fixed size arrays but limit the entire struct to 2^16-1 bytes.
+Flatcc opts to allow arbitrary length fixed length arrays but limit the entire struct to 2^16-1 bytes.
 Tables cannot hold larger structs, and the C language does not guarantee support for larger structs.
 Other implementations might have different limits on maximum array size.
 Arrays of 0 length are not permitted.